Piteli02/Recycle-Time/README.md

 # Observations
 In different part of the world, the colors of the bins may vary, although, the important part of the project it is to show to the user the importance of giving the trash the right destiny.

+Since this is my first SWIFT project, I belive there are loads of things I could improve on my coding and design.
+Especially thins like using "position", that makes my app doesn't work as it should in other screens or in other rotation.
+Altough, I'll keep working on my hardskills and hope to get better.

 ___

 Created by Caio Gomes Piteli on April of 2023